Accurascale have announced a second run of their popular OO Gauge Class 60 diesel locomotives - including four new liveries!

-A total of 7 variations are to be produced, covering Railfreight, Transrail, EWS, LoadHaul, Mainline and GBRf liveries.
-We are excited to announce that we are also producing an exclusive model in partnership with Accurascale recreating 'Tees Steel Express' in the striking EWS/ British Steel blue colour scheme.
+A total of 7 variations have been produced, covering Railfreight, Transrail, EWS, LoadHaul, Mainline and GBRf liveries.
+We are excited to announce that we have also received a exclusive model in partnership with Accurascale recreating 'Tees Steel Express' in the striking EWS/ British Steel blue colour scheme.

 Launch Video